• Skip to primary navigation

 The Magical Sweater You Can Wear Year Round

-Many of you on Instagram encouraged me to create an adult version of the kids XO Cardigan.
-You might actually notice that today's Day Date Cardigan uses the same stitch as the XO Cardigan to create subtle rows of little open "windows" around the sweater.
-For this sweater though, I felt inspired to create an equally easy cardigan that felt a little more adult-like and stylish.
+Many of you on Instagram encouraged me to create an adult version of our kids’ XO hexagon cardigan pattern.
+You might actually notice that today’s Day Date Cardigan uses the same stitch as the XO Cardigan to create subtle rows of little open “windows” around the sweater.

-I didn't know this until my sister informed me a couple of days ago, but these poofy sleeves are called "bishop sleeves" and they add such a deliberate, statement-y (and comfortable!) effect to this easy crochet sweater pattern.
+I didn’t know this until my sister informed me a couple of days ago, but these poofy sleeves are called “bishop sleeves,” and they add such a deliberate, statement-y (and comfortable!) effect to this easy crochet sweater pattern.

 Much Easier Than It Looks